 We drove back home, having planned a route through Chicago that would keep us on wider thoroughfares as much as possible.
 When we reached the narrow streets of our neighborhood, I just kept reminding myself of all the UPS trucks and garbage trucks and moving trucks that traverse these avenues on a daily basis.

 A tip I learned for staying centered in a lane is to keep scanning the side-view mirrors.
 Because of the height of the truck, your tendency will be to stay too far away from vehicles on the right side of your RV.
 You’ll learn to trust that you have more room than you think.

 Cruise America does not provide back-up cameras, but we didn’t find this to be much of an issue.
 You’re going to be backing up less than 1% of the time, and you will always have assistance from a family member or campground host.
 Also, many campgrounds offer pull-through sites.

 We’ll cover packing and living and traveling in your rental RV in future posts, along with tips for returning your rig.
 Our only piece of remaining advice is to aim for a nearby campground to stay at on your first night.
 We didn’t hit the road until around 6:30pm, which meant driving through some Chicago rush-hour traffic, and we finally reached our target campground at around 11pm.

 Luckily, we’d called ahead to reserve a spot, and we explained it was our first-ever trip.
 The Rock Island KOA gave us a great pull-through site at the end of a row that was easy to locate in the dark.

 Despite fighting a cold, I slept well that first night.
 Pro tip: pack some cough medicine.

 Questions about our rental experience?
-Leave them in the comments.
+Scroll down to the comments.